qbalsdon/wearOS/README.md

-# Android Wear OS with Test Harness
+# Android Wear OS watch face with Test Harness

-An Android Wear OS template with testing harness
+An Android Wear OS template re-imagined with testing harness.
+The harness does what the emulator seems to lack

 The goal is to demonstrate how to create
 - a testing harness for Wear OS watch faces